AidanMayhue/ml_3021_project/Results/ReadMe.md

 **Results**

 **Clear prediction question**
-Can you predict the freedom of a country using its economic and demographic factors, addiitonally predicting which factors have the highest impact on the freedom index.
+Can you predict the freedom of a country using its economic and demographic factors, and which factors have the greatest impact on the freedom index?

   Our project consisted of performing principal component analysis and lasso on our data set.
 Initially the intent was to only perform principal component analysis on the data, but due to concerns with the coefficients we decided to perform lasso as well for a more representative model.